Muhammad-Waleed-Khalil/Productbox-Frontend-Code-Challenge-Completed/README.md

 - **REST API (`/items`)**: Provides endpoints for fetching, adding, updating, and deleting product items.
 - **Static File Hosting**: Serves static assets, including images and the built frontend application.
 - **Image Upload Handling**: Processes image uploads via `multer`, saving them to the `/static/img/` directory and associating them with product data.
-- **Image Deletion**: Automatically deletes associated image files when an item is removed from the database.
+- **Image Deletion**: Automatically deletes associated image files when an item is removed from the Items.
 - **Error Handling**: Robust error handling for API requests and file operations.

 ## 🔄 Application Flow